ruchanimbalkar/countries-app-fall-2025/version-0/README.md

 ### Create a new React project with Vite
 1. In the terminal, navigate into your repo and then into the `version-0` folder
 2. In the `version-0` folder, create a new React project with [Vite](https://vite.dev/).
 Use this [How to create a new project with Vite guide](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.rxwa6murqe1y#heading=h.wvxq6966uco7) to help you.
-3. Push your code to Github!
+3. Once you're done, commit your changes and push your code to GitHub.

 ### Set up files & folder structure
 1. In the `src` folder, create a `pages` folder